 Job Openings and Voluntary Quit rates are on the upswing, and manufacturing capacity actually pointed upward.
 Unemployment rates remain as low as can be expected.
 In spite of the good news, Job Seekers continue to face many challenges on the job front.
 There are many explanations surfacing.
 Our belief is that between technology improvements and outsourcing to contractors, many jobs have simply disappeared.
 In addition, hiring managers are being oh-so-particular about obtaining extremely specific skills and/or backgrounds and waiting until the so-called “perfect” candidate appears.

 Nationwide hiring rate continues to exceed separations – but not by much.
 The employment (or lack thereof) world remains very volatile as organizations continue to contract and expand.
 We continue to be quite amazed at the number of people coming to us with no job, having either been severed or put up with long hours and no rewards far too long.
 They have quit with hopes of finding better alternatives.
+The voluntary quit rate is inching upward, which is typically a precursor to more opportunities being available to job seekers.

 RDC Hiring Edge can help you – Just give us a call!